 - Supporting a family member who is seriously ill with a significant risk of death

-Much like private insurance, both employees and employers in Canada contribute to the program through regular premium payments deducted each payroll period.
-However, unlike private insurance, these contributions are mandatory for almost all employees and employers in Canada, with very few exceptions.
+Much like private insurance, both employees and employers in Canada contribute to the Employment Insurance program through regular premium payments deducted each payroll period.
+Unlike private insurance, however, these contributions are mandatory for almost all employees and employers in Canada, with very few exceptions.

-Each payroll pay period, EI premiums are calculated based on and deducted from an employee's pay, with a corresponding amount calculated and owed by the employer.
-Employers are responsible for deducting and remitting these premiums to the Canada Revenue Agency (CRA)
+EI premiums are calculated on an employee’s insurable earnings each pay period and deducted directly from their pay, with a corresponding employer contribution calculated separately.
+Employers are responsible for deducting these premiums and remitting both the employee and the employer portions to the Canada Revenue Agency (CRA).

 Employment Insurance in Quebec

 The province of Quebec often administers a similar but separate version of many federal programs.
-However, Employment Insurance applies to employees and employers in Quebec as well, with a few differences.
+Employment Insurance still applies to employees and employers in the province, but there are a few important differences worth noting.

 Who has to contribute to EI?

 Nearly all employment in Canada is known as insurable employment, meaning that employees and employers must pay EI premiums.
-In some cases, employees who are related to their employer, such as in a family business, may be exempt.
+In some cases, certain types of employment - such as work performed for a related employer in a family business - may be exempt.

 How EI premiums are calculated

-The contribution rate for employees and the maximum amount an employee must contribute changes annually, based on increases in the average wage in Canada and is published regularly.
+EI contribution rates and the maximum amount an employee must contribute are set annually and published regularly by the federal government.
 Employers contribute 1.4 times the amount of the employee's premiums.

-Additionally, employees and employers in Quebec must also contribute to the Quebec Parental Insurance Plan (QPIP), with a 2024 rate of 0.494% for employees and 0.692% for employers, applied to maximum insurable earnings of $94,000.
+Additionally, employees and employers in Quebec must also contribute to the Quebec Parental Insurance Plan (QPIP).
+For 2026, QPIP contributions are calculated at 0.455% for employees and 0.636% for employers, applied to maximum insurable earnings of up to $103,000.

-It is important to note that even if the employee's annualized earnings exceed the maximum insurable earnings of $60,200, EI premiums are still deducted each pay period based on actual earnings until the maximum contribution for the year - $1,049.12 from the employee and $1,468.77 from the employer - is reached.
-Self-employed individuals only need to pay the employee’s portion of the premiums.
+It is important to note that even if the employee's annual earnings exceed the maximum insurable earnings of $68,900, EI premiums are still deducted each pay period based on actual earnings until the annual maximum contribution - $1,123.07 for the employees and $1,508.47 for employers - is reached.

 What happens when an employee works in two companies within the same year?